Miss Puerto Rico: History

-The Miss Charm candidate from Puerto Rico is chosen by the Nuestra Belleza Puerto Rico (Our Beauty Puerto Rico) organization, which is presided by Miguel René Deliz and directed by Valeria Vázquez Latorre.
+From 2023 to 2025, the Miss Charm candidate from Puerto Rico was chosen by the Nuestra Belleza Puerto Rico (Our Beauty Puerto Rico) organization, which is presided by Miguel René Deliz and directed by Valeria Vázquez Latorre.
+Since 2026, Joe Amhed is the owner of the Miss Charm Puerto Rico franchise alongside the Miss International, Miss Earth, Miss Global, and The Miss Globe franchises in Puerto Rico.

 Placements

-Until 2024, Puerto Rico has produced the following placements:
+Until 2025, Puerto Rico has produced the following placements: